 Q: It's just the internet and games, not drugs or alcohol - is treatment really necessary?

 A: Many people find themselves asking the question "Do I need treatment" before they finally decide to see a psychologist.
 This may be the wrong question to ask.
 "Could I benefit from computer addiction treatment?" is a better way to think about it.

 Q: Is the goal of computer addiction treatment to completely give up my online activities or gaming?

-A: No. In most cases the goal is more moderate and healthy use -
+A: No. In most cases the goal is more moderate and healthy use - not complete abstinence.

 Q: How long does treatment last?

 In my practice, therapy for basic internet, computer, or gaming addiction is approximately five sessions.
 If there are more complicated underlying issues (e.g., depression, low self-esteem, etc.) this may add to the duration of therapy.